John Merrill (Medal of Honor)

-John Mitchell Merrill (1846 – June 10, 1883) was an American soldier from New York City and a recipient of the Medal of Honor for service during the Indian Wars.
+John Mitchell Merrill (July 4,1846 Queens, New York – June 10, 1883 Fort D.A.
+Russell, Wyoming) was an American soldier from New York City and a recipient of the Medal of Honor for service during the Indian Wars.

-Sergeant Merrill served in the 5th U.S. Cavalry, Company F. At Milk River, Colorado on September 29, 1879, his conduct was exemplary.
-He earned special commendation because, although painfully wounded, "he remained on duty and rendered gallant and valuable service."
+Sergeant Merrill served in the 5th U.S. Cavalry, Company F. At the battle of Milk Creek, Colorado on September 29, 1879, his conduct was exemplary.
+He earned special commendation because, although painfully wounded, "he remained on duty and rendered gallant and valuable service" while being besieged by Ute warriors in a wagon corral for 5 days.

 The Medal of Honor was officially presented in a ceremony on June 7, 1880.

 Merrill is buried in Olivet Catholic Cemetery, which is located in Cheyenne, Wyoming.